CollegeMathClub/CollegeMathClub.github.io/README.md

 | Computer Science  | Discrete Probability       | You'll re-learn it here.                    |
 | Linear Algebra    | Matrices & Multiplication  | You'll re-learn it here.                    |

 Contact Eli Bradley or [TBD] for more information on signing up.
+Feel free to join the Discord and ask questions! https://discord.gg/P6wRfF9

 # Funding